cloudwatt/applications/bundle-freebsd-pfsense/README-EN.md

 ## Size of the instance

-By default, the stack deploys on an instance of type "Small" (s1.cw.small-1).
+By default, the stack deploys on an instance of type "standard-1" (n2.cw.standard-1).
 A variety of other instance types exist to suit your various needs, allowing you to pay only for the services you need.
 Instances are charged by the minute and capped at their monthly price (you can find more details on the [Pricing page](https://www.cloudwatt.com/en/pricing.html) on the Cloudwatt website).

 Stack parameters, of course, are yours to tweak at your fancy.